vgiansanti/Kallisto-scATAC/README.md

 The **_kallisto index_** can be obtained from any collection of reference peaks in fasta format.
 The **_kallisto bus_** command for ATAC requires modified fastq files.

-For more details on these steps, please see the Mehods section of the paper.
+For more details on these steps, please see the Mehods section of the paper and the original _kallisto-bustools_ work (https://github.com/pachterlab/kallistobustools).

 ##### Generate a Kallisto index